-I recently sewed myself a bomber jacket in the softest of fabrics, a teddy bear fleece.
+I sewed myself a bomber jacket in the softest of fabrics, a teddy bear fleece.
 And I'm really happy with it!

 This fabric is great for snuggly jumpers and bomber jackets.